Dr. Crowe, an Emergency Room physician since 1990, is licensed in

 The program emphasizes hands on diagnostics and treatment, so you see a PA-C often in the ER and Family Practice.
 During Vietnam, the program restarted at Duke University when four experienced Navy Corpsman returned from the battlefield.

-The education happens in a different order.
+The PA's education happens in a different order.
 Traditional medical schools are a masters degree followed by three years of hands on clinical residency.
-The PA programs reverse that order with 3,000+ hours of clinical experience first, then a masters degree, followed by shorter clinical rotations.
-The Physician Assistant programs have spread to every major medical school in the USA.
+The PA programs reverse that order with 3,000+ hours of clinical experience first, then a masters degree, followed by a series of clinical rotations.
+Physician Assistant programs have spread to every major medical school in the USA.

 Nicole is off to her Masters PA-C program.
 In a few years your medical office may get a chance to hire this woman, If you do, make it a good offer.
 She worked here as an MA, and is a UCLA graduate with a Bachelors of Science in Psychobiology.
 Her prior experience includes over a year as an MA for a large endocrinologist office, and more, plus a six month language immersion program working at rural medical clinics in Guatemala.
 If she decides to return to the West Coast we may make an offer first.